tdawe1/fullstack-ai-workflow-system/README.md

-# Kyros Praxis
+# Fullstack AI Workflow System

-> Multi-Agent AI Orchestration Platform
+> Multi-Agent AI Orchestration Platform for Code Generation & Review

 A production-ready platform for orchestrating AI agents to generate, review, and refine code through a structured workflow pipeline.